gencdevops/Java-Homeworks/README.md

 # Java-Homeworks
-Consists of JAVA assignments in the course (Oğuz KARAN)
+Consists of JAVA assignments in the course (#oguzkaran)